 I do not like ova chartreuse anymore.
 I will not eat them in Elsinore.

-I do not like Ophelia like … Continue reading
+I do not like the … Continue reading

 We’ve all heard the saying by Charles Caleb Colton: Imitation is the sincerest form of flattery.
 If that’s the case, then Shakespeare is the king of compliments.
 His plays have lived on for over 400 years, but most of the ideas, story lines and characters were not his own, they were imitations of others: